 11 Reasons Why Photography is an Awesome Hobby

 There’s a reason why everyone seems to have a camera these days.
-It’s true that people can sometimes go a little overboard, documenting every moment for social media, but the truth remains: photography is a truly fulfilling hobby.
+And while people can sometimes go a little overboard, documenting every moment for social media, the truth remains: photography is a truly fulfilling hobby.
 Even if you never earn a cent from your pictures, taking up photography as a hobby can bring a lot of joy to your life.
 Though there are countless reasons why photography is an awesome hobby, here are our top 11 to inspire you to pick up a camera today.

-If you’ve ever gone for a walk and found yourself staring down at your smartphone the whole time, you know how hard to can be to pay attention to the world around you.
+If you’ve ever gone for a walk and found yourself staring down at your smartphone the whole time, you know how hard it can be to pay attention to the world around you.
 Having an activity to do while you’re out and about can help you be more present and aware of your surroundings.
-Give yourself a mission while you’re outdoors, such as taking pictures of street art or bird life.
-This way, getting your daily exercise won’t seem like such a chore.
+Give yourself a mission while you’re outdoors, such as taking pictures of street art or birdlife.
+This way, getting your daily exercise will have a purpose and won’t seem like a chore.

 2. It exercises your brain